kecman/view/PLAN.md

 - [Meta-programming,Testing] Use @test to tag/run tests
 - [Meta-programming,Commands] Autogenerate code for bingings
 - [Meta-programming,Commands] Autogenerate ui code for bingings
+- [XXL,UI/UX] Undo/redo system for camera and other operations
 - [XXL] Build and add bindings for gmp
 - [XXL] Hotload the C++ bindings, and console commands, so you can keep same UI state while you iterate on your code
 - [XXL] Hotload jai code so that you can keep state while you change your algorithm